carlmitzchel/present.ly/README.md

 ---

-## ⚠️ Windows Installation Note
+## ⚠️ Installation Notes

-Windows may show a SmartScreen warning when installing.
+**Windows**: SmartScreen may warn about an unknown publisher.
+Click **"More info"** then **"Run anyway"**.
 This is normal for unsigned open source apps.

-Click **"More info"** then **"Run anyway"** to proceed.
-We are working on code signing for future releases.
+**macOS**: If you see a "damaged and can't be opened" error, open Terminal and run: xattr -d com.apple.quarantine /Applications/presently.app Or go to **System Settings → Privacy & Security** and click **"Open Anyway"**.

+Full code signing and notarization for all platforms is coming once budget permits.

 ## 📄 License